Here you can learn how to use the Media Arabic Text Collection to improve your reading and comprehension skills.

 Each text is presented in its entirety in different tabs with different types of information.
 You can use the following tabs:

-Information about the text:
+Remarks about the text.

 how to use this tab: